near/docs/docs/videos/live-app-review.md

 > **Part 2/3 NFT example of progressive onboarding.
 Users don't have any crypto.
 They create NFTs.
 Sell NFTs.
 Earn their crypto.
 Create named NEAR Protocol accounts.**
 >
-> - Part 2 is a demo of the app and an overview of Jest tests using near-api-js.
+> - Part 2 is a demo of the app and an overview of Jest tests using [near-api-js](/docs/api/javascript-library).
 >
-> - Learn some basics of how to test a Rust smart contract on testnet, using Jest and near-api-js.
+> - Learn some basics of how to test a Rust smart contract on `testnet`, using Jest and `near-api-js`.
 > - Find out how to set up tests, run tests and use different access keys / different accounts in tests.

 ## Ep. # 6 - NFT Example 3